The Anderson Model of Burnout and Personal Recovery™

 Common signs include:

-• Irritability, brain fog
+• Irritability, reactivity

-• Fatigue, poor sleep
+• Fatigue, poor sleep, brain fog

 • Physical tension, headaches, migraines